parepic/YoutubeVideoAnalyzer/README.md

 # YoutubeVideoAnalyzer

-Youtube video analyzer tool is a web app that takes an input Youtube URL and a phrase as input and spits useful statistics about the video, namely:
+Youtube audio analyzer tool is a web app that takes an input Youtube URL and a phrase as input and spits useful statistics about the video, namely:

 - Phrase search: Timestamps in which the input phrase occured on a video
 - Profanities: Detected profanities in the video with their corresponding timestamps